codemaniac-sahil/reviewerZ/README.md

 # Reviewerz

-Reviewerz is a book reviewing website built using the MERN stack, Firebase, Cloudinary, and Multer.
-It allows users to browse through a catalog of books, read reviews, and write their own reviews for books they've read.
+Reviewerz is a book reviewing website that allows users to browse through a catalog of books, read reviews, and write their own reviews for books they've read.
+The website is built using the MERN stack and utilizes Firebase Authentication, Cloudinary, and Multer for user authentication, image upload, and storage.
+The website also includes an administration system, where admins can add, delete, and update books in the catalog.